- Is it dangerous to run down the slopes of sand dunes at Lake Wabby?

 Beach access tracks are heavily used and contain long stretches of deep loose sand.
 Vehicles towing caravans or low clearance trailers can get stuck (bogged) and it can take hours to clear the track for other traffic.
 In some instances a vehicle recovery service must be called in, often holding up traffic for up to 12 hours.
 Vehicles have been badly damaged during recovery or 'swamped' on the rising tide.

 It is best to drive around low tide.
 Avoid driving during the two hours either side of high tide, and often for longer, because some areas are more affected than others by tidal activity and onshore winds.
 Read more about driving safely.

-Only travel around Hook Point at low tide.
+Only travel on the beach around Hook Point at low tide.
 Queensland Parks and Wildlife Service recommends the use of the Hook Point inland road.
 Drive carefully as road edges, some corners and the surface conditions on the inland road vary with seasonal changes and can make driving difficult.
 Slower is safer.

 It is an offence to drive on sand dunes.
 Keep to the formed tracks when entering beach camping areas.

 Beach driving is not permitted in the no-vehicle zones: